-As the largest centre solely dedicated to control and systems engineering in Europe, we are uniquely placed to undertake research seeking to improve the efficiency, autonomy and security of energy generation and distribution, understand and manage the risks associated with climate change, protect human health and natural environment, and reduce carbon footprint.
+As the largest centre solely dedicated to control and systems engineering in Europe, we are uniquely placed to undertake research seeking to improve the efficiency, autonomy and security of energy generation and distribution.

 We aim to do this through the development of key enabling control technologies for smart grids, energy saving solutions, better models of the terrestrial climate, chemical and radiation pollution, and through the development of advanced technological solutions to monitor environment and identify precursors for natural disasters.

 Robot navigation: maintaining our water supply using spierbots